Knowledge base

 How to start Mail Infomaniak?

-Whether on ksuite.infomaniak.com/mail or the Infomaniak Mail app, it is essential to log in with your Infomaniak account ID and its password.
+Whether on ksuite.infomaniak.com/mail or the Infomaniak Mail app, it is essential to log in with your Infomaniak account identifier and its password.
 This will not work by entering an email address and its password directly.
 Understand the difference

 What do you want to do next?